KJyds/Anyx/TOS.md

 - When you have given us explicit permission to do so
 - When required by law or to respond to a valid legal request, including from government or law enforcement agencies

-The user message data collected by Anyx for the 'n.snipe' command is kept confidential and secure, and can only be accessed by trusted people with administrator permission in the server.
-This data is not shared with anyone, including Anyx's owner, unless the 'n.snipe' command is used.
 By using Anyx, you acknowledge that Anyx may collect and use the following data:
 - Discord user ID
 - Discord server ID
-- Chat messages (temporarily)

 ## Use of Data
 Anyx will only use the collected data for the purpose of providing its services.
 Anyx will not sell, share or distribute this data to any third-party without the user's consent, except as required by law.